pytorch/pytorch/docs/source/notes/amp_examples.rst

 will therefore be scaled, and should be unscaled before being combined to create the penalty value.

+Also, the penalty term computation is part of the forward pass, and therefore should receive autocasting.

 Here's how that looks for the same L2 penalty::

     scaler = GradScaler()